jazzband/django-polymorphic/DOCS.rst

 *   Fully automatic - generally makes sure that the same objects are returned from the database that were stored there, regardless how they are retrieved
-*   Only on models that request polymorphic behaviour however (and the models inheriting from them)
+*   Only on models that request polymorphic behaviour (and the models inheriting from them)
 *   Full support for ForeignKeys, ManyToManyFields and OneToToneFields
 *   Filtering for classes, equivalent to python's isinstance():